archit0712/chatbot_by_siddarth/docs/README.md

 1. Start the application
 2. Click "Sign Up" and create your first user account
-3. Manually update the user's role in Firebase Firestore:
+3. Manually update the user's role in the PostgreSQL database:
-   - Go to Firestore Database
-   - Find your user in the `users` collection
+   - Open your PostgreSQL client
-   - Change the `role` field to `"Admin"`
+   - Update the user's `role` column to `Admin`

 ### 2. Upload Test Documents